onera/CoMMA/README.md

 Paris, with [IDDN](https://www.iddn.org/cert) identification number IDDN.FR.001.420013.000.S.X.2023.000.31235.

-## :wrench: Building the Library
+## :wrench: Building the library
+CoMMA uses `C++17` standards, hence a fairly recent compiler is needed, for instance, GNU > 8.1.9.
+For the configuration and building steps, it relies on `cmake` (>= 3.15).

-CoMMA relies on a fairly recent version of `cmake` (3.15+).
-It is a `C++` **header-only library** hence it does not need compilation, per se, however a configuration step is necessary.
+CoMMA is a `C++` **header-only library** hence it does not need compilation, per se, however a configuration step is necessary.
 A `python` module can be generated using `pybind11`: this is very convenient for testing and debugging purposes.
-Some tests relying on `Catch2` have been written to check the integrity of CoMMA (for more details see the [dedicated section](#mag-testing-comma) below).
+Some tests relying on `Catch2` have been written to check the soundness of CoMMA (for more details see the [dedicated section](#mag-testing-comma) below).
 Both the `python` module and the tests need compilation.
 Finally, one can install the headers and, when applies, the `python` module in a given directory.

 The pivotal part of the configuration step is the choice of the types used by
 CoMMA: one for indices (e.g., cell IDs), one for standard integers (e.g.,